ASCO: Is the PD-1 target behind Keytruda's small-cell miss? Merck exec says no

 Back in January, Merck said Keytruda—its anti-PD-1 therapy—had missed the mark in an area where two of its rivals had succeeded.
 Both those rivals are anti-PD-L1 treatments, so could that PD-1/PD-L1 difference be the reason?
 The New Jersey drugmaker doesn’t think so.

-The idea that its PD-1 target might be behind Keytruda’s failure to help newly diagnosed, extensive-stage small cell lung cancer patients live longer is “a bit of a stretch,” Roy Baynes, M.D., Merck SVP and head of global clinical development, said.
+The idea that its PD-1 target might be behind Keytruda’s failure to help newly diagnosed, extensive-stage small cell lung cancer (SCLC) patients live longer is “a bit of a stretch,” Roy Baynes, M.D., Merck senior vice president and head of global clinical development, said.

 “There’s no head-to-head data, and I don’t think it’s an answerable question,” he added.